 If you work part-time while you are a student, your employer may be able to add you to his or her health insurance plan.
 You may only be eligible for a workplace plan if you work over a certain number of hours per week.
 If you are interested in this option, you should ask your employer about employer health insurance.

 If none of these options work for you then you may want to find an alternative and individual health coverage option.
 Many of these plans can be expensive and some don’t meet the requirements of your university for proper coverage.
 Before making a decision you should verify the exact requirements with your school so that you know what to look for.
 You might be able to get a catastrophic plan through normal health insurance that is affordable and then find a supplement for your day-to-day health needs.

 Mira can be a supplement to your health needs in addition to health insurance.
 With Mira, you get access to low-cost urgent care visits, lab tests, and prescriptions for only $45/month.
 Unlike health insurance plans, you do not need to meet a deductible with Mira so you can start getting care as soon as you sign up.

 Health insurance is difficult enough to understand but students have the added complexity of making sure they meet the requirements of the school they’re attending.
 The most important thing is that you find coverage that meets your university requirements while not breaking your bank.
 Below we’ll walk through some “in the weeds” questions you may have about the whole process.

 Is Health Insurance Required When Going To College?

-Yes, many private colleges and even public universities require students to have health insurance.
-Colleges will usually market their own sponsored health insurance, and many will automatically enroll incoming students into their insurance plan.
+Many private colleges and even public universities require students to have health insurance.
+Colleges usually encourage students to purchase their sponsored health insurance, and many will automatically enroll incoming students unless they opt-out.